bit101/ProjectMaker/README.md

 ### Ignored Files

 Obviously, you don't want to try to do token replacement in binary files.
 The plug-in has a long list of file types that it will ignore when doing token replacement.
 You can always add your own if any files in your templates cause a problem.
-The list is contained in the `SublimeProjectMaker.sublime-settings` file.
+The list is contained in the `STProjectMaker.sublime-settings` file.
 Note, these files _will_ be copied into the project.
 They will just not be parsed for tokens.

 ### Auto File Downloading and Other Tasks